 Whether you need a project manager to oversee a new initiative, an interim executive to lead through a critical time period, or niche expertise to capture a very specific opportunity, hiring independent talent is a fast, flexible, and low-risk way to access the skills you need precisely when you need them.
 Bringing on independent talent can be inspiring and rewarding for everyone involved, but you'll want to make sure they are a good fit in the interview process.

-Interviewing freelancers is different than screening permanent hires.
+Interviewing freelancers is different from screening permanent hires.
 Why?
 For one, it’s more situation-driven.
 You’re not looking for long-term growth potential or executive ambition.
 You’re looking for someone who can fit into your company’s workflow and culture and perform a specific task.